guillermo20/movie-ios-app/README.md

 ## Dependencies:

   All dependencies are tied together through a small protocol-oriented dependency injector. located on the DI folder/Group of the main MoviesApp project.
-This help us to inject fresh inmmutable dendencies to the presenters and repository instances.
+This help us to inject fresh inmmutable denpencies to the presenters and repository instances.

 ## How to run the app: